 Step 1: Build your knowledge

 Now that you have a basic understanding of data science careers, the next step is getting you there.
-Codecademy's Curriculum Developers have cultivated a wide range of courses to help you prepare for your career in data science.
-If you're starting from scratch, our Data Scientist and Data Analyst Career Paths will teach you how to code, along with all the skills you'll need to manipulate data.
+We offer a wide range of courses to help you prepare for your career in data science.
+If you’re starting from scratch, our Data Scientist: Machine Learning Specialist and Data Scientist: Analytics Specialist career paths will teach you how to code, along with all the skills you’ll need to manipulate data.

-If you're already familiar with programming languages and want to learn how to use them for data science, we've got you covered.
-The Skill Paths linked below will show you how to:
+If you’re already familiar with programming languages and want to learn how to use them for data science, we’ve got you covered.
+The courses linked below will show you how to:

 After you gain the necessary knowledge and skills, it’s time to start creating projects and portfolios to help you stand out to prospective employers.

 Include data science projects in your portfolio to showcase your skills, which is a must if you don’t have any relevant work experience.
 If you don’t know how to build a portfolio, don’t worry.
 We’ve got you covered.

 Our career paths also include tutorials on portfolio building.
 You’ll also create Portfolio Projects using real-world data about medical insurance, GDP, endangered species, and more.
 Or, you could create projects independently.

 Gabriel Guzman, a self-described python enthusiast with a passion for data visualization, breaks the creation of data science projects down into four easy steps:

 - Familiarize yourself with your area of interest

 - Determine your question